-Obama and co. know that Putin played the game like that.
+The democrats know that Putin played the game like that.
 But if they admit that there is a problem with the free flow of information, they must also exercise control over all information.
-You can only beat the Russians in the information war by putting a tighter control on the information in your own country.
-Exactly what Putin wants.
+You can only beat the Russians in the information war by putting a tighter control on the information in your own country. following the Reflexive Control Theory, this is exactly what Putin wants.

 All the signs indicate that we will only go one way: that of a more controlled Internet.
 With someone like Trump at the wheel, it is not impossible that this control in “the land of the free” will go much further than stopping Russian influence.

 The question on my mind is what direction my native Europe will take.
 Are there means of arming us against the next information war without having to give up our online freedoms?

 I do not believe in it, but I sincerely hope that I am wrong.